Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

-Finally, to have a better insight of the degeneracies that are present in the incorrect modelling, we recast all the final constraints on $\om$ and $\sigma_8$ in the derived parameter $\smash{S_8=\sigma_8\,\sqrt{\om/0.3}}$.
-This parameter is particularly informative about the degenerate direction between $\om$ and $\sigma_8$ in the weak lensing measurements that are included in the 3$\times$2pt.
-However, for the sake of completeness we calculate it for the GC only as well.
+Finally, to {gain better insight into the degeneracies} that are present in the incorrect modelling, we recast all the final constraints on $\om$ and $\sigma_8$ in the derived parameter $\smash{S_8=\sigma_8\,\sqrt{\om/0.3}}$.
+This parameter is particularly informative about the degenerate direction between $\om$ and $\sigma_8$ in the {WL} measurements that are included in the 3$\times$2pt.
+However, for the sake of completeness, {we calculated} it for the GC {alone} as well.